elehoff/elehoff.github.io/_pages/about.md

 ![Pamphlets and books in boxes on metal shelves](images/banner.jpg) *Yiddish-language materials at the Library of Congress*

 I have previously completed graduate work in Holocaust Studies at the University of Haifa and in library science at Simmons University.
+While completing these degrees, I served as the Digital Humanities Associate Fellow at the United States Holocaust Memorial Museum.
 Before pursuing graduate studies, I worked at the Jewish Women's Archive and held a Junior Fellowship at the Library of Congress.

 This page was built from the template [Academic Pages](https://academicpages.github.io/markdown/).